HonkiTonk/Honki-Tonks-Test-Rollenspiel/README.md

-# Test-Rollenspiel
+# Test-Rollenspiel - Version: 0.00.0060
 Das erste Spiel das ich in Ada angefangen habe zu entwickeln.
 Es ist grauenhaft, unübersichtlich und wird nicht weiterentwickelt.
+Allerdings passe ich manchmal die Codeformatierung und Benennungen an und mache den Code kompatibel mit neuen Ada Versionen.

 The first game I started developing in Ada.
 It is horrific, confusing and will not be developed any further.

-Version: 0.00.0050
+However, I sometimes adjust the code formatting and naming and make the code compatible with new Ada versions.

 Mich unterstützen/Support me: